Milling Wood – CNC Woodworking

-The well-tried CNC router High-Z/T even processes hardwood like oak, beech tree and ebony with high accuracy.
-It is critical for precise woodworking that the machine is stable in every axis because the resistance of hardwood applies high counter forces on the entire machine construction.
+The proven CNC router High-Z/T even processes hardwood like oak, beech tree and ebony with high accuracy.
+It is critical for precise woodworking that the machine is stable in every axis because hardwood’s resistance applies high counter forces on the entire machine construction.
 The ball screws of the High-Z T-series bring more precision and speed to the milling process without wearing out from the force effect.

 The above-shown workpieces were made with a High-Z router.
 Our customers appreciate the flexibility of the machine.
 The operator can put the CNC mill on every table, but we also supply the machine with a base frame.
 The open frame construction enables the machining of high objects, such as acoustic guitars.
 The user can even manufacture and reproduce small wooden parts which are often needed to make wood models.

 For which woodwork do you need a CNC router?

 Milling complex shapes handwork with conventional tools quickly reach their limits, for example, milling bevelled recesses, roundings or finish-machined contours of writings, patterns or images.
 A CNC router can do this 2D and 3D woodwork more precise and faster than a skilled worker due to processing calculated milling paths with presets of feed rates and infeed depths.

 Perfect 3D woodworking for flat surfaces and clean cutting